dvcorreia/dvcorreia.com/content/_index.md

 title: Home
 ---

-Hi.
-You’ve reached the internet home of Diogo Correia.
+You’ve exited the internet wormhole in to the head of [Diogo Correia](/about).
 Here you will find posts about things that I'm not qualified enough to talk about.